 Sewing masks in Halabja

-In Dohuk our partners at Jinda are also planning to convert their sewing classes into a small mask making factory, where Yazidi women who were learning to sew are now making potentially life saving re-usable cloth masks for their community.
+In Dohuk and Halabja our partners at Jinda also started sewing classes with Yazidi IDP`s who are now making potentially life saving re-usable cloth masks for their community and earn a small additionaly salary.

 This pandemic is far from over, but we are adapting quickly and reshaping the way we work to continue our projects.